ExtremeXT/android_kernel_samsung_exynos990/README.md

 - Linux 4.19.87
 - OneUI 5.1 and OneUI 6.0 support
 - Supports all Exynos 990 devices
-- Compiled with aarch64 GCC 4.1 and Clang 12 compilers
+- Compiled with Neutron Clang 18 + LLVM/LLVM_IAS and arhitecture optimization
 - Optional KernelSU (version 11682) with hiding mechanisms proted from GKI kernels
 - Based on the latest Samsung source for Exynos 990
 - Fixed all compilation warnings and some Samsung bugs
 - Disabled Samsung's anti-rooting protection
-- Disabled some useless logging functions
+- Disabled most of Samsung's senseless logging and debugging
 - Enabled all TCP Scheduling Algorithms, CPU Governors and I/O Schedulers available in the source
 - SELinux Enforcing
 - Boeffla Wakelock Blocker support with a decent default list